WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 ## Enabling USB (Only if you get issues!)

 The device can be controlled using an USB keyboard/mouse.
 An ethernet or WLAN USB device can also be connected to the Surface Duo using USB.
 While USB-C is meant to be working properly by now, you might still need to force an override in case of issues.
 You can either use an USB-C hub, or an USB A hub provided you use a dongle.
-Due to the earlyness of the Windows port, the device is not yet able to detect USB devices being plugged in.
 To force USB host mode on the Surface Duo regardless of USB detection follow the instructions below.

 Still assuming that X: is the mounted Duo Windows partiton, in a command prompt: